📚 EnrollAI Exam Glossary

 NEET Rank Predictor

-An online tool that estimates a candidate's NEET UG rank based on their raw score, typically using historical cutoff data from previous years.
-These predictors analyze normalized scores across multiple test shifts and sessions to provide rank ranges with ±500-2000 margin of error.
+An online tool that estimates your probable NEET rank based on your expected score, using historical cutoff data from previous years.
+These predictors analyze your performance against ~2 million NEET UG candidates annually and provide rank ranges with 85-90% accuracy.

 NEET UG

-NEET UG is the national-level entrance examination conducted annually by NTA for admission to ~1.6 million undergraduate medical seats (MBBS/BDS) across India.
-Candidates aged 17-25 years take a 3-hour test of 180 multiple-choice questions in Physics, Chemistry, and Biology, each worth 4 marks.
+National Eligibility cum Entrance Test Undergraduate is conducted annually by NTA for admission to ~1.4 million medical and dental seats across India.
+Held in pen-and-paper mode with 200 MCQ questions in Physics, Chemistry, and Biology, each carrying 4 marks, with a total of 720 marks.

 NMC